MA Work

 Creed of the Assassins

-Long misunderstood not only in the West, but also in the Middle East, this essay explores the medieval Nizari Ismaili vision of an ideal state.
+Long misunderstood, even in the Middle East, this essay explores the medieval Nizari Ismaili vision of an ideal state.

 Cathedrals of Consumption

 Were London's department stores of the 1870s-1890s a place for female emancipation or gilded cages?
-And are there shared themes within the rise of German department stores?
+And are there shared themes with the rise of German department stores?

 Morris on the Thames

-Throughout his life, WIlliam Morris was influenced by his love of the River Thames.
+William Morris was influenced by his love of the River Thames throughout his life.
 This essay explores his relationship with the river, particularly through the prism of News from Nowhere.

 Top of the Docks

 Today, the London dock strike of 1889 is viewed as a seminal event in British labour relations and industrial disputes.
-But what were the real motives of the strikers and their leadership?
+But what were the real motives of the strikers and their leaders?

 Saloon Service